ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Loader2/ReadMe from Keripo.txt

 - ZeroSlackr's userland uses getLoader2AutoExec instead of getLoader2Args.
 For more information on how to use that, read the comments of "/boot/loader.cfg".
+- Loader2 has also been patched to play a boot tune on startup.
+  The default boot tune should be familiar to Final Fantasy gamers ; )

 Loader 2: